How can VDI or Desktop As a Service help me solve remote work

 At ArchIT, we can do this very quickly because we’ve worked with so many architecture and design firms.
-We know the technology, and have a wealth of experience in the industry.
+We know the technology and have a wealth of experience in the industry.

 In total, you can expect the pilot program and implementation to take anywhere from 6-8 weeks.
 We also recommend having professionals monitor your system after installment.

 One of the most exciting benefits of VDI technology is that you can use existing machines.
-If you already have the hardware, its life can be extended up to twice as long by serving your company as remote access device.
+If you already have the hardware, its life can be extended up to twice as long by serving your company as a remote access device.

 Desktop As a Service, a branch of VDI, allows us to move files and applications to a virtual cloud platform rather than storing them on company premises.
-The cloud runs your virtual workstations and allows for remote access of files.
+The cloud runs your virtual workstations and allows for remote access to files.

 You don’t pay rent in a cloud.
-Not only does remote virtual access eliminate security and productivity concerns around being in a physical building, it also saves you money on rent costs.
+Not only does remote virtual access eliminate security and productivity concerns around being in a physical building, but it also saves you money on rent costs.